A child looks through the border wall during the visit of US President Donald Trump to Calexico, California, as seen in Mexicali, Mexico. File/Reuters

 Acting Pentagon chief Patrick Shanahan said on Monday he had authorized $1 billion to build part of the wall sought by President Donald Trump along the US-Mexico border.

-Homeland Security Secretary Kirstjen Nielsen resigned on Sunday amid the administration’s growing frustration and bitterness over the number of Central American families crossing the southern border.
+Homeland Security Secretary Kirstjen Nielsen resigned on Sunday amid President Donald Trump’s growing frustration and bitterness over the number of Central American families crossing the southern border.
+Trump announced on Sunday in a tweet that US Customs and Border Protection